hashicorp/design-system/website/docs/components/form/file-input/index.md

 ---
-title: FileInput
+title: File Input
-description: {Optional long description that appears in the cover}
+description: A form input that enables users to select one or more files from their local device for upload.
-caption: {Short description that appears in the cards}
+caption: A form input that enables users to upload files.
 links:
   figma: {link to the "Form::FileInput" page in the components Figma library}
   github: https://github.com/hashicorp/design-system/tree/main/packages/components/addon/components/hds/form/file-input